tendermint/fundraising/x/fundraising/spec/02_state.md

 type BatchAuction struct {
     *BaseAuction

-	MinBidPrice           sdk.Dec           // the minimum bid price that bidders must provide MatchedPrice          sdk.Dec           // the matched price of the auction (a.k.a., winning price) MaxExtendedRound    uint32  // a maximum number of extended rounds ExtendedRate        sdk.Dec // rate that determines if the auction needs another round, compared to the number of winning bidders at the previous end time.
+	MinBidPrice			sdk.Dec	// the minimum bid price that bidders must provide MatchedPrice		sdk.Dec	// the matched price of the auction (a.k.a., winning price) MaxExtendedRound    uint32  // a maximum number of extended rounds ExtendedRate        sdk.Dec // rate that determines if the auction needs another round, compared to the number of the matched bids at the previous end time.
 }
 ```